pocc/tshark.dev/content/edit/hex_editing.md

 ## Manual Solutions

-Manually change the bytes in a hex file and save.
+Manually changing the bytes in a hex file and saving is more appropriate where there are only 1 or 2 changes that need to.

 ### vim & xxd